-in a Superintendent of Education.13 Among other powers, he had authority to charge any person who "interrupts or disquiets any Public School by rude or indecent behavior."14 The routine administration of schools fell on three elected trustees, who were very often parents of students.
-From 1873 local trustees had the right to dismiss, as well as to hire, teachers.
-They could do so from 1879 "upon giving at least thirty days' notice," from 1888 immediately, for "gross misconduct."15 Teachers, who until the turn of the century qualified by passing an examination, were charged to "maintain proper order and discipline" within their school.16 As for parents, they were from 1876 responsible that their children, "from the age of seven to twelve inclusive, shall attend some School, or be otherwise educated for six months in every vear."17
+During these same years, public education was becoming increasingly centralized, but the shift only went so far.10 The attitudes of persons in charge prevented schools, as described for Ontario by Bruce Curtis, from dealing with improper body behaviour and body talk.11 Shortly after British Columbia became a Canadian province in 1871, responsibility for the "order and discipline" of schools was invested in a superintendent of education.12 Among other powers, he had the authority to charge any person who "interrupts or disquiets any Public School by rude or indecent behavior."13 The routine administration of schools fell on three elected trustees, who were very often parents of students.
+From 1873 onwards, local trustees had the right to dismiss, as well as to hire, teachers.
+They could do so from 1879 "upon giving at least thirty days' notice," from 1888 immediately, for "gross misconduct."14 Teachers, who until the turn of the century qualified by passing an examination, were charged to "maintain proper order and discipline" within their school.15 As for parents, they were from 1876 responsible that their children, "from the age of seven to twelve inclusive, shall attend some School, or be otherwise educated for six months in every year."16

-For all of the administrative centralization, the Superintendent of Education played a far smaller role than did direct action in encounters with sexuality.
-Almost all of the thirty allegations during this quarter of a century were resolved through local initiative because the state proved unable or unwilling to face up to improper body behaviour, particularly when it acquired a sexual edge.18 Localities acted in two principal ways.
-In just over half of the cases (16/30), parents, either individually or in groups, boycotted the school.
-They put their children's well-being, as they perceived it, ahead of their
+For all of the administrative centralization, the superintendent of education played a far smaller role than did direct action in encounters with sexuality.
+Almost all of the thirty allegations during this quarter of a century were resolved through local initiative because the state proved unable or unwilling to face up to improper body behaviour and body talk, particularly when it acquired a sexual edge.17 Localities acted in two principal ways.
+In just over 50 per cent of the cases (sixteen out of thirty), parents, either individually or in groups, boycotted the school.
+They put their children's well-being, as they perceived it, ahead of their becoming literate.
+Their role as parents took precedence over the state and its injunctions.
+Secondly, teachers and trustees used the legislation as best they could.
+Teachers disciplined students and, much more importantly, trustees fired teachers.
+Attitudes towards sexuality were so contentious that an accusation, however unjustified, even if against a student, could cause a teacher to be dismissed or to resign out of frustration.